Privacy Policy

 You can:

-- Clear local data at any time by clearing your browser's localStorage and cookies for studio.rungs.dev and learn.rungs.dev.
+- Clear local data at any time by clearing your browser's localStorage and cookies for rungs.dev and studio.rungs.dev.
 This signs you out and removes the cached anonymous session reference.

 - Opt out of cookie-based analytics by declining our cookie banner — we then set no analytics cookies and measure usage only anonymously, without cookies or a personal profile (see "Analytics data").
 To stop all analytics, including this cookieless measurement, block our analytics provider with an extension such as uBlock Origin or Privacy Badger.
 Neither affects Relay traces, which are sent server-side only when you submit a message (see below).